 In April 2020, the Australian Government issued the Code of Conduct for small to medium sized retailers, which mandated a framework for temporary lease arrangements to reduce cash rent in proportion to the retailers' revenue impact during the pandemic period.
-During that period, various governments in Australia have extended and/or amended legislated COVID-19 rent relief schemes for commercial tenants to provide further financial assistance.
+Since the pandemic started, various governments in Australia have extended and/or amended legislated COVID-19 rent relief schemes for commercial tenants to provide further financial assistance.
 The Trust has also worked with retail partners that are not subject to the code on a case-by-case basis to determine appropriate ways to assist with their cash flow issues.
 Legislated COVID-19 rent relief schemes expired in Queensland in December 2020.

-The expected credit charge relating to COVID-19 is solely related to the COVID-19 pandemic and has been separately disclosed in the statement of comprehensive income to highlight its significant impact on the Trust's financial performance.
-The charge reflects the expected rental abatements and the additional credit risk associated with tenants.
+The expected credit charge relating to COVID-19 is solely related to the COVID-19 pandemic and has been separately disclosed in the statement of comprehensive income to highlight its impact on the Trust's financial performance.
 The expected rental abatements are based on management's expectations of the level of rental abatements that will be provided to tenants.
 The level of expected rental abatements has been determined after discussions and agreements with tenants.
 Where abatements have not been agreed with tenants, estimates have been made giving reference to outcomes with similar retailers.